ctwoodland/defconwarningsystem/README.md

 # DEFCON Warning System CLI
 A simple CLI application written in C. Fetches the current alert level assigned by Thomas Lonely Wolf.

-#### DISCLAIMER: I am not affiliated nor do I necessarily agree with [The DEFCON Warning System](defconwarningsystem.com).
+#### DISCLAIMER: I am not affiliated nor do I necessarily endorse [The DEFCON Warning System](defconwarningsystem.com).
 This tool is being developed as a project to benefit anyone who might derive use out of it.

 Taken from their website: